 Benefits of Biodiesel

-2) It is a carbon neutral liquid, which means that combustion of biodiesel never produces the net output of carbon in the form of carbon dioxide like other mineral diesel.
+2) It is a carbon-neutral liquid, which means that the combustion of biodiesel never produces the net output of carbon in the form of carbon dioxide like other mineral diesel.

 3) In 2007, British Royal Train ran its train with 100% biodiesel fuel.

-As discussed above, biodiesel is produced from tallow, vegetable oil or animal fat, and waste oils.
-There are three stages of this transformation of oil and fats to biodiesel.
+Biodiesel is produced from tallow, vegetable oil or animal fat, and waste oils.
+The waste vegetable oils are obtained from chip shops, restaurants, and industrial food producers.